 The sticky issue of who actually pays for the regular increases in SG entitlements over the next few years when a salary package is in place, is not unlike the potential SG issue when an employee negotiates a salary sacrifice arrangement.

-Currently (although legislation is before parliament to ban the practice), it is still possible for an employee to lose Superannuation Guarantee entitlements when the employee boosts super contributions via a salary sacrifice arrangement (although there is a way to tackle the issue of lower SG entitlements when salary sacrificing, due to a newly introduced option for employees – see later in the article).
+Currently (although legislation is before parliament to ban the practice), it is still possible for an employee to lose Superannuation Guarantee entitlements when the employee boosts super contributions via a salary sacrifice arrangement (although there is a way to tackle the issue of lower SG entitlements when salary sacrificing, due to a relatively new option for employees – see later in the article).

 How can you lose SG by salary packaging, or salary sacrificing super?

 For the benefit of readers who may not be familiar with the mechanics of salary sacrificing, a salary sacrifice arrangement is when an employee arranges with their employer for a portion of salary to be contributed to their super fund from before-tax salary, thus reducing taxable income.
 The contribution is treated as an employer contribution, which means the employer claims a tax deduction for the contributions, and the employee pays less income tax (for back ground information on salary sacrificing, see SuperGuide article Salary sacrifice and super: A guide for employees and employers).

 The salary-sacrificed contributions are hit with a contributions tax of 15% upon entry into the super fund.
 If you earn more than $250,000 a year, then your salary sacrificed contributions may be hit with an additional 15% tax, taking the total tax bill on the super contribution to 30% (for more information see SuperGuide article Double contributions tax for more high-income earners).

 Until the practice is banned by legislation currently before the Australian parliament, in some instances, when an employee enters into a salary sacrifice arrangement, he or she can potentially lose Superannuation Guarantee entitlements.
-Since 1 July 2014, the SG rules require your employer to pay the equivalent of 9.5% of your wages or salary (ordinary time earnings) into your super fund at least every three months, although some employers pay SG entitlements monthly or fortnightly.
+The SG rules require your employer to pay the equivalent of 9.5% of your wages or salary (ordinary time earnings) into your super fund at least every three months, although some employers pay SG entitlements monthly or fortnightly.